ofiwg/libfabric/man/fi_endpoint.3.md

 *inject_size*
 : The requested inject operation size (see the FI_INJECT flag) that the context will support.
-This value must be equal to or less than the inject_size of the associated endpoint.
 See the fi_endpoint Inject Size section.

 *size*
 : The size of the context, in bytes.
 The size is usually used as an